AstraZeneca/skywalkR/README.md

 ### Running apps

 To install all the packages required to run the apps, call ``renv::restore()`` as declared in the lockfile.
-It might take a few minutes to download the dependencies.
+Typically, it can take a few minutes to install the dependencies, depending on which ones are already installed in your environment.

 After installing run the respective app, it should start immediately: